Allow IP in AWS security Groups RDP connection

 In the left sidebar, you need to scroll down to see the security groups link.
 Click on security groups, this will take you to the security groups window where all the groups will be listed.

-Another way to access security groups is: Click on the Instance you want to configure.
+Another way to access security groups is to click on the Instance you want to configure.
 In the panel below, you can see the associated security group name.
 Click on that name, it will take you to that particular group.

 #3.
 Change the Inbound Rules to allow Access

 Click on the Inbound tab and then click on the edit button.
-It opens a form that will allow editing rules for incoming connections to EC2 instance.
+This opens a form for editing rules for incoming connections to the EC2 instance.

 #4.
-Allow Your IP to connect AWS RDP
+Allow Your IP to connect to AWS RDP

-• Click on Add Rule and Select RDP in type.
+- Click on Add Rule and select RDP by typing.
 It will auto-select the Protocol and Port range.

 If you want to add some teammates or other IPs, you can do the same steps.